Group Health Insurance Policy

 What is the First 30 days Waiting Period in a Group Health Insurance Policy?

-Another form of Waiting Period in a Group Health Insurance Policy is the first 30 Days waiting period.
+One form of Waiting Period in a Group Health Insurance Policy is the first 30 Days Waiting Period.

 The First 30 Days Waiting Period in a Group Health Insurance Policy refers to the Expenses related to the treatment of any illness within 30 days from the first policy commencement date.